jameswhitney/swapi-app/README.md

 ## Swapi-App

-This is a new version of starwars-characters which can be [found here](https://github.com/jameswhitney/starwars-characters)
+This is a new version of starwars-characters the older version can be [found here](https://github.com/jameswhitney/starwars-characters)

 ### How to run this app locally